aswanijehangeer/aswanijehangeer/README.md

 * 🎓 I received my bachelor's degree in statistics in January 2023, with a CGPA of 2.8.
 * 🌱 I'm now brushing up on my knowledge of cloud computing, machine learning, and web development.
 * 🤔 I need assistance obtaining work in the R and R Shiny.
-* ⚡ Fun fact: An avid chess player.
+* ⚡ Fun fact: An avid chess player ♟️.

 ### Language and Tools: